Uljibuh/Uljibuh/README.md

 - 👋 Hi, I’m @Uljibuh
-- 👀 I’m interested in ML and AI and Statistics and Deep Learning
+- 👀 I’m passionate about Machine learning and Data science.
-- 🌱 I’m currently learning Deep learning specialization
+- 🌱 I’m currently looking for job as a Data Scientist.
 - 📫 How to reach me wulijibuhe333@gmail.com

 <!---